Google Home users will (soon?) be able to try new features early if they know where to look

 The next Apple Watch reportedly won’t need an iPhone for data

-If you own a Google Home, you’re already on a cutting-edge of future dwelling space astronauts who can shout things at their house and have it respond.
-Want to be even more cutting edge?
+If you own a Google Home, you’re already on the cutting-edge of future-dwelling space astronauts who can shout things at their house and have it respond.
+Want to be even more cutting-edge?

 It looks like Google is working on a Google Home preview program that’ll grant early access to upcoming Home features to those who opt in.
 Google launched a similar program for Chromecast users last September.